Why Install External Wall Insulation?

 An easy way to compare a property’s heat loss performance is to look at the u-value, which gives a measure of the thermal conductivity / heat loss through a material.
 Without insulation, solid wall properties have a U-Value of around 2.1, compared with around 0.27 of an insulated one – this is a huge improvement.
-Now for those of you who don’t speak in U-values (is may be just us!), lets consider the financial savings.
+Now for those of you who don’t speak in U-values, lets consider the financial savings.

-By minimising the use of your gas boiler (having insulated the walls), you produce less carbon emissions as a result.
-Burning fossil fuels (including mains gas) is one of the major factors driving global warming.
-So by installing solid wall insulation you are doing your bit for the environment too!
+By minimising the use of your gas boiler, by having insulated the walls, you produce fewer carbon emissions as a result.
+Burning fossil fuels, including mains gas, is one of the major factors driving global warming.
+So by installing solid wall insulation, you are doing your bit for the environment too!

 As many solid brick houses were constructed over 100 years ago, they have had time to visibly crumble and begin to look old and dejected.
 However, external wall insulation provides a brilliantly rendered finish, available in many colours, which can really rejuvenate the property.